 - The SAT Essay component is optional.

-You can read more about Northwestern’s standardized test requirements if you’d like, but let’s move on to the good stuff…
+You can read more about Northwestern’s testing policies (including but let’s move on to the good stuff…

 What do you actually need to score for a good chance of getting in?

 The average composite SAT score of students admitted to Northwestern University is an impressive 1495.
 For a better idea of your actual chances with various scores, here are the percentiles:

 What does this mean?
 If you score a 1450 or lower, you’ll be below average compared to the other applicants.
 On the other hand, if you score a 1540 or higher, you’ll be above average.